saeyslab/ViVAE_old/README.md

 ViVAE is a toolkit for single-cell data denoising and dimensionality reduction.

+**It is published together with [ViScore](https://github.com/saeyslab/ViScore), a collection of tools for evaluation of dimensionality reduction.**

 ## Installation

 ViVAE is a Python package built on top of TensorFlow.